whimsicaldreamer/XandO/README.md

 - Decide who won the game or whether it was a draw
 - The winner of a particular board size is decided if the player is able to fill `n - 1` cells in a line where `n` is the grid size.
 **For ex:** If the board size is **5 X 5** then the player has to fill in **4** cells in a line (diagonally/ horizontally/ vertically).

+> Best supported on Mozilla Firefox, Chrome, Edge.
+(Not Tested on Safari)